 If a third party, such as a property owner, co-worker, or other entity caused your injury or is partially responsible for it, you may be able to file a personal injury claim to hold them liable for your injuries.
 A workers’ compensation claim and personal injury suit may overlap.
 This can impact any potential settlement in either case.
 It is important to speak with an attorney that is well-versed in both areas of the law to ensure your rights are protected and that the appropriate parties are held accountable.Representing Injured Workers in the Boston Area

-Boston workers’ compensation attorney Michael O. Smith represents workers who are seeking workers’ compensation coverage for their work-related injury or illness.
+Boston workers’ compensation attorney Smith and his team of attorneys represent workers who are seeking workers’ compensation coverage for their work-related injury or illness.
 Over the course of his 15 years of practice, Mr. Smith has helped injured clients claim coverage for medical expenses and other benefits for their work-related injuries.
 If your claim has been denied, Mr. Smith can provide you with the advocacy you need to fight the insurers and seek the medical care and coverage you deserve.
 We serve clients from our offices in Boston.
 Call us today at 617-263-0060 or fill out our form online to arrange an initial consultation at no cost.